 Our audit was conducted for the purpose of forming an opinion on the financial statements that comprise the Authority's basic financial statements.
-The Calculation of the Composite Debt Service Ratio on page 48, as required by the bond resolutions and related documents, and the Statement of Activities for the State of Maine General Purpose Financial Statements on page 49, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The Calculation of the Composite Debt Service Ratio on page 49, as required by the bond resolutions and related documents, and the Statement of Activities for the State of Maine General Purpose Financial Statements on page 50, is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The Calculation of the Composite Debt Service Ratio on page 48 and the Statement of Activities for the State of Maine General Purpose Financial Statements on page 49 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Calculation of the Composite Debt Service Ratio on page 48, and the Statement of Activities for the State of Maine General Purpose Financial Statements on page 49, are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The Calculation of the Composite Debt Service Ratio on page 49 and the Statement of Activities for the State of Maine General Purpose Financial Statements on page 50 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Calculation of the Composite Debt Service Ratio on page 49, and the Statement of Activities for the State of Maine General Purpose Financial Statements on page 50, are fairly stated, in all material respects, in relation to the basic financial statements as a whole.